How to Get Your App Ranked In The Google Play Store

 Similar to the Google search algorithm for websites, we don’t know the exact weight of each factor.

-However, we do know that there are certain things you can do to increase your search optimization.
+However, we do know that there are certain things you can do to improve your app store optimization strategy.

-I’ll discuss the main components of the Play Store optimization that will improve your app’s ranking.
+I’ll discuss the main components of the app store optimization that will improve your app’s Google Play Store ranking.

-As an industry expert, I’ve launched several apps on the Google Play Store myself.
+As an industry expert, I’ve launched several mobile apps on the Google Play Store myself.

 I’ve also helped numerous companies get their app off of the ground.